mconverti/ibm-watson-video-indexer/README.md

 1. Replace the placeholders in the **config-openwhisk-credentials.json** file with the [OpenWhisk CLI credentials](https://console.ng.bluemix.net/openwhisk/learn/cli).

-### Build the Docker images for the visual and speach analyzers
+### 3. Build the Docker images for the visual and speach analyzers

-These analyzers requires [ffmpeg](https://ffmpeg.org/) to extract audio, frames and metadata from the video. ffmpeg is not available to an OpenWhisk action written in JavaScript or Swift.
+These analyzers requires [ffmpeg](https://ffmpeg.org/) to extract audio, frames and metadata from the video. [ffmpeg](https://ffmpeg.org/) is not available to an OpenWhisk action written in JavaScript or Swift.
 Fortunately OpenWhisk allows to write an action as a Docker image and can retrieve this image from Docker Hub.

 To build the images, follow these steps: